concrete-cesar-neves/blackdog/README.md

 ### Download Debian image to your docker images

-On terminal of your local system:
+On your local system:

     docker pull debian

 ### Running a container with your new Docker Image

-On terminal of your local system:
+On your local system:

     docker run -it -p 8282:80 debian /bin/bash